 Do I have access to both Stern's systems and NYU Central systems (for registration, payment, etc.)?

-At Stern, you can log in to AIS and view your My Program Progress page to determine remaining degree credits.
+At Stern, you can log in to AIS and view your My Program Progress page to determine your remaining MBA degree credits.
 At other NYU divisions you can log in to Albert and review your status and/or unofficial transcript.

 As a dual degree student, am I eligible to take courses outside of Stern?